Oklahoma City Thunder (37-28, 21-10 home)

 - The Houston Rockets originally called San Diego home.
 Rockets was chosen via a name-the-team contest and was a reference to the city’s theme, “A City In Motion.”

 - Liquid-fueled Atlas rockets were also being manufactured in San Diego.

 - When the team moved to Houston in 1971, it made perfectly good sense to keep the name, as Houston was home to a NASA space center.

 Three Keys to the Game

 Houston wants to light it up and the Thunder will have to defend strong.
 Houston will jack it up all night long and the Thunder, who’ve been really bad since the Andre Roberson injury defending the three, will have to expect a miracle and see the Rockets be cold tonight.

 Rebounding is so imperative to the Thunder.
 Oklahoma City is 27-10 this season when they out rebound their opponents.
 Oklahoma City though, a poor 10-18 when they don’t.
 It’s like the three-point shooting.
 Oklahoma City was out rebounded by the Rockets the last time they played, and that contributed to the loss.
 They have to do a better job tonight.

 Oklahoma City needs to figure out their turnover situation.
 They’re averaging 15.3 turnovers per game since the All-Star Break.
 They’ve done a better job the last couple of games, only averaging only averaging 11.5 per game, compared to the 16.0 previous games.
 Oklahoma City cuts down the turnovers and the Thunder cannot get out on the break, they’ll win.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!